TongLing/tongling.github.io/_projects/1_project.md

 ---
 layout: page
-title: Machine learning is going real-time in Healthcare
+title: Article - Machine learning is going real-time in Healthcare
 description: It might not be really fast, but I'm sure real-time machine learning is getting there.
 img: assets/img/1.jpg
 importance: 1
 category: research
 ---

+Posted on 10/1/2022 by Ling Tong

 These topics are not related to healthcare or medicine.
 However, the timestamp is really a special field in EHR. when we process data no matter in any format, it always has to convert to other formats.
 Sometimes its an DOB to age conversion, sometime is a chronological order, linking of one diagnosis event time happens before another diagnosis, then use a cohort study method to process them in statistical ways.

 I've been thinking about how to apply real-time prediction on many related events in healthcare, especially those events that must use multiple rows of timestamps.

 For example, thinking about a electrocardiogram (ECG) graph.
-Some papers ([Cardiologist-Level Arrhythmia Detection With Convolutional Neural Networks](https://stanfordmlgroup.github.io/projects/ecg/)) have proposed to use static panel data to predict Arrhythmia Detection (see paper above), but the clinical application does not work like this.
+Some papers ([Cardiologist-Level Arrhythmia Detection With Convolutional Neural Networks](https://stanfordmlgroup.github.io/projects/ecg/)) have proposed to use static panel data to predict Arrhythmia Detection. but the clinical application does not work like this.
 In clinical scenario, the ECG graph is not a panel data.
 Each patient may equip with a monitoring system.
 The system will generate real-time data at every moment.
 The ML prediction model will be much more useful if they can process real-time data.
 Imagine a AI-equipped ECG monitoring device, when there is an emergency, the device can alarm which type of heart abnormality is detected in real-time.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">